You Are a Homeschool Hero

 We love to hear from parents and students who tell us how an Apologia course has strengthened their walk with God, thus confirming the importance of our mission: helping homeschool families to learn, live, and defend the Christian faith.

 A word about teaching a strong-willed child: You may be concerned that you and your child could end up going at each other’s throats when forced to spend so much time together.
 Rachael and I had this same concern, as our firstborn was a textbook strong-willed child—the kind that improves your prayer life, if you know what I mean.
 Yet I remember when, a few months into our first year of homeschooling, I looked into Rachael’s eyes and said, “I think your relationship with Charles is actually getting better, not worse.”
 She agreed that spending more time together had actually made it possible for their relationship to improve.
 This was the kind of thing that made us think, “Hmm.
 What kind of work is God doing in our family?
-Maybe we don’t have all the answers like we thought.
+Maybe we don’t have all the answers as we thought.
 Maybe—just maybe—God is using homeschooling to increase our faith to trust in Him.”

 Indeed, homeschooling is a literal walk of faith.
 I challenge and encourage you to stay the course and continue this adventure of a lifetime.
 It may be the best thing you ever do for your faith, as it will require you to trust God like never before.
 I can certainly testify that this has been true in my own life.
 I thank God every day for twenty-six years of using our homeschooling to stretch my faith, grow my character, and teach me that His ways are higher (and far better) than my own.